Skate hardware has always been a mystery to me. Instead of doing more research, I would buy skate hardware packs, not thinking much about it.

 The kingpin nuts are the largest nuts that screw onto the kingpin, securing the bushings.

-But if you really need that extra protection against rust, then go for stainless steel.
+But if you need that extra protection against rust, go for stainless steel.
 It just requires a little more care.

 It all just depends on your riding environment/preference.